software-mansion/react-native-gesture-handler/docs/docs/interactions.md

 Gesture handlers can "communicate" with each other to support complex gestures and control how they *[activate](state.md#active)* in certain scenarios.

-There are two means of momentary gesture control described in the sections below.
+There are two means of achieving that described in the sections below.
 In each case, it is necessary to provide a reference of one handler as a property to the other.
 Gesture handler relies on ref objects created using [`React.createRef()`](https://reactjs.org/docs/refs-and-the-dom.html) and introduced in [React 16.3](https://reactjs.org/blog/2018/03/29/react-v-16-3.html#createref-api).